Multiple rounds — seats fill by round: ADN Fall 2026: Round 3 May 15. PN Fall 2026: Round 2 April 1.

 Moorhead, Minnesota·Community College·Official program page ↗

-M State (Minnesota State): HSRT Requirements
+M State (Minnesota State): HSRT Prep Guide

 M State (Minnesota State) in Moorhead, MN requires the Health Sciences Reasoning Test (HSRT) for admission to its ADN / LPN / Sonography / Med Lab program.
 The published minimum score is 60.
 ADN/PN/MLT: 60% min.
 LPN-ADN Bridge: 70%.
 Sonography-Echo: 73%.
 Point-based selection — HSRT used as tie-breaker (Analysis, then Inference sub-scores)..
-The HSRT is a critical thinking exam — it tests reasoning ability, not science or medical content knowledge.
+The HSRT is a critical thinking exam, it tests reasoning ability, not science or medical content knowledge.

 Last verified: March 2026 · Verify with program ↗